Indonesian President Jokowi says new capital city safe bet for investors

 He added that solar would be the main source of power during the first phase in 2024 and 2025, then hydropower would be added and also gas to stabilise the grid.

-After his speech to the conference, President Joko and First Lady Iriana Joko Widodo were hosted for lunch by Prime Minister Lee Hsien Loong and Mrs Lee.
+After his speech to the conference, Mr Widodo and First Lady Iriana Joko Widodo were hosted for lunch by Prime Minister Lee Hsien Loong and Mrs Lee.

-Mr Joko is due to travel to Malaysia later on Wednesday to begin a two-day working visit.
+Mr Widodo is due to travel to Malaysia later on Wednesday to begin a two-day working visit.

 During his June 7 to June 8 trip, he is scheduled to meet Malaysian Prime Minister, Datuk Seri Anwar Ibrahim, to review the progress of cooperation, discuss outstanding bilateral issues and witness the signing of several agreements.

-Mr Anwar and Mr Joko are expected to exchange views on regional and global issues, including the strengthening of Asean post-2025.
+Mr Anwar and Mr Widodo are expected to exchange views on regional and global issues, including the strengthening of Asean post-2025.